 BERTER Anti Collision Knee Pads Support

 This pair by Berter features ultimate collision protection thanks to the honeycomb pad design that provides top of the line support upon impact.
-The fabric and padding are highly breathable and feature moisture-wicking technology that’s designed to draw sweat away from the skin, keeping you cool and dry as you play.
+The fabric and padding are highly breathable and feature moisture-wicking technology.
+It is designed to draw sweat away from the skin and keep you cool and dry.
 This makes the pads more comfortable to wear for the duration of a game or practice session.

 The anti-slip design will keep the pads firmly in place so you won’t find yourself constantly pulling them back up.
 This is due to the special anti-skid strip that prevents the pad from rolling down or sliding.
 The longer length of the pad makes them perfect for a wide range of sports and will also protect the skin from burns, scrapes, and bruises.

 - Thick padding

 - Low price

 These pads feature anti-slip technology, moisture-wicking material designed to keep you cool and dry, and a longer length that can help to protect your legs from scrapes, burns, bruising, and more.
 The thick padding can provide the type of protection you need from an accidental fall, but the pads remain flexible, so they won’t restrict your movements on the court.
 I gave this pair a rating of four and a half out of five stars.